redis/redis-doc/topics/latency.md

 The following documentation is very important in order to run Redis in a low latency fashion.
 However I understand that we are busy people, so let's start with a quick checklist.
-If you fail following this steps, please return here to read the full documentation.
+If you fail following these steps, please return here to read the full documentation.

 1. Make sure you are not running slow commands that are blocking the server.
 Use the Redis [Slow Log feature](/commands/slowlog) to check this.